News & EventsAbout UsMembershipResearchOpportunitiesDonateContactSpaceSpacer

 A general discussion followed in which about 30 names were suggested, most of which had to be dropped on account of duplication in other parts of the United States .
 The names " Southport ," "Obrador," "Coronel," "Don Manuel" and "Industrial" received the most favorable considerations, but none of these were considered to be satisfactory.

 An informal vote was then taken on the name " Torrance "— it was unanimously decided that this name was the logical and most satisfactory name and should be used if (Dominguez Land Co.
-Board) President (Jarred Sidney) Torrance would withdraw his objections.
+Board) President (Jared Sidney) Torrance would withdraw his objections.
 President Torrance protested against the use of the name, but Vice President Sinclair assumed the chair and a resolution proposed by Mr. (John S.) Cravens and seconded by Mr. (Maurice S. Hellman) was unanimously adopted.